robertesler/cordova-pd/README.md

 6) Add your pd patch(es) to the project's Resource folder in Xcode. (right-click on the Resources folder and "Add Files...").
 The patch should be in the root /www folder.

 7) If you want to test in the simulator see the REAME.md file in the x86_64 folder.

+8) If you want your app to run audio in the background make sure to edit your Signing and Capabilities, then Background Modes.
+This library includes a basic lock screen notification.

 ##NOTE: